 GOVERNANCE

 General management defines the strategic areas of focus regarding resources for conducting animal studies and the development of alternative methods.
-These areas are broken down by animal ethics corporate management in the form of policies, action plans and control processes; animal ethics corporate management is also charged with promoting and observing animal ethics and welfare within the Group and by its partners.
+These areas are defined by the Group’s Animal Ethics department in the form of policies, action plans and control processes; this department is also responsible for promoting and ensuring compliance with ethics and animal welfare within the Group and among its partners.

 OUR POLICIES AND ACTION PLANS